-The worst case occurs when an interfering signal is applied on the E6 centre frequency
+The worst case occurs when an interfering signal is applied on the E6 centre frequency;

-Vice versa: frequency separation from centre frequency yields significantly higher tolerable levels for the interfering signal (e.g. when using frequencies i.a.w. the IARU Band plan)
+Vice versa: frequency separation from centre frequency yields significantly higher tolerable levels for the interfering signal (e.g. when using frequencies e.g. the IARU Band plan);

-A non-constant envelope of the interfering signal leads to high scattering of the receivers observed C/N0.
+A non-constant envelope of the interfering signal leads to high scattering of the receivers observed C/N0;

-Although DVB-T OFDM-signals also employ a non-constant envelope, they are fast enough to avoid such fluctuations and have apparently less dynamic amplitude changes than, for example, an on/off-keyed narrow band signal such as used in Morse telegraphy
+Although DVB-T OFDM-signals also employ a non-constant envelope, they are fast enough to avoid such fluctuations and have apparently less dynamic amplitude changes than, for example, an on/off-keyed narrow band signal such as used in Morse telegraphy;

-The used Interference Suppression Unit (ISU) can significantly reduce the impact of interfering signals, particularly for narrowband signals (B < 150 kHz).
+The used Interference Suppression Unit (ISU) can significantly reduce the impact of interfering signals, particularly for narrowband signals (B < 150 kHz);

-Even if the ISU’s performance was not tested against the Morse signal, one can expect a similar behaviour as seen in the e.g. SSB signal case.
+Even if the ISU’s performance was not tested against the Morse signal, one can expect a similar behaviour as seen in the e.g. SSB signal case;

-Against the wider amateur TV signals, the used ISU did not lead to a strong receiver immunity.
+Against the wider amateur TV signals, the used ISU did not lead to a strong receiver immunity;

 The wider the signal to be supressed (i.e. filtered), the more energy is taken from the E6 signal.
-This reduction of the RF signal's CN0 leads to a worse CN0 at the receiver's output.
+This reduction of the RF signal's CN0 leads to a worse CN0 at the receiver's output;

-It is to be noted that the used receiver’s input filter is smaller than specified in [1][1] (30 MHz instead of 40.92 MHz).
+It is to be noted that the used receiver’s input filter is smaller than specified in [1] (30 MHz instead of 40.92 MHz).
 Nonetheless, the RF level measurements respect the full channel bandwidth.

-GALILEO E6B probability of bit error conditions under varying C/No
+GALILEO E6B probability of bit error conditions under varying C/N0

-Relation between Eb/No and C/No
+Relation between Eb/No and C/N0